openshift/enhancements/enhancements/installer/bootstrapping-clusters-with-capi-providers.md

 ### Open Questions [optional]

-1. UX design during install process as well as during failure (log collection).
+- UX design during install process as well as during failure (log collection).
 The Installer will dump (potentially prettified) controller logs.
 We expect that this question will become easier to answer further into the development process.

-2. Whether to use downstream OpenShift-specific `kube-apiserver` and `etcd` dependencies and how to source them?
+- Whether to use downstream OpenShift-specific `kube-apiserver` and `etcd` dependencies and how to source them?

-3. When should the Installer declare infrastructure provisioning failed?
+- When should the Installer declare infrastructure provisioning failed?
+  - Today we have different timeouts at different stages of the installation process; during the first phase of this enhancement we'll keep the same values in place.
+Long term, we could allow upper bound customization of these values.

 ### Test Plan

-The functionality described in this enhancement is gated by `FeatureGateClusterAPIInstall`.
+The functionality described in this enhancement is gated by a new Feature Gate called `ClusterAPIInstall`.

 In 4.15, the `installer-altinfra` image was introduced to serve as a Terraform-free variant of the `installer` image until Terraform is removed from the `installer` image, at which point `installer-altinfra` will be removed from the release image.

-CI testing will initially begin in the `installer-altinfra`image to avoid build time issues associated with Terraform and to allow rapid introduction of CI testing while working on the solution of opying Dependencies from Container Images
+CI testing will initially begin in the `installer-altinfra` image to avoid build time issues associated with Terraform and to allow rapid introduction of CI testing while working on the solution of opying Dependencies from Container Images